 What insects are we looking for:

 Five primary wood destroying insects are prevalent in central Pennsylvania and include Subterranean Termites, Carpenter Ants, Powder Post Beetles, Old House Borer Beetles, and Carpenter Bees.
-Termites are the most destructive of wood destroying insects.
-When damage caused by termites becomes evident, it is usually the result of years of hidden infestation.
-Termites work around the clock damaging wood and any other cellulose containing building materials.
-Termites work silently, mostly undetected and hidden from view in the wood on which they are feeding, in mud tubes, in soil, and in the structures (homes) they invade.
+When damage caused these insects becomes evident, it is usually the result of years of hidden infestation.

 The Wood Destroying Insect inspection:

 Wood destroying insects are very common in Central Pennsylvania and cause damage to many homes in our area.
 The Wood Destroying Insect Inspection will attempt to visually identify not only the presence of Wood Destroying Insects, but also any damage they may have caused to the structure.